CHRIS HUITT

 In-app trip management that never breaks context

-Tapping 'Manage My Booking' used to open Safari, breaking context and eroding trust.
+Tapping 'Manage My Booking' used to open the phone’s default browser, breaking context and eroding trust.
 The redesign brings everything into a native Trip Detail page with clear typographic hierarchy: flight status and check-in countdown are immediately scannable, while secondary actions like seats changes are grouped by priority.
 No browser, no friction, no lost context.

 04